hiddenlayerai/hiddenlayer-sdk-python/docs/source/getting-started.md

 ## Authentication

-Authentication currently depends on whether you are using the SaaS version of HiddenLayer or the OEM version.

-To tell if you are using the SaaS or the OEM, you can use the url.
-If you the URL you use to access HiddenLayer is `https://api.hiddenlayer.ai` then you're using the SaaS version, otherwise you're using the OEM version.

-### SAAS

-To authenticate to the SaaS version of HiddenLayer, you have to generate a client ID and secret from the platform UI.
+To authenticate to HiddenLayer, you have to generate a client ID and secret from the platform UI.

 Once you have those, you can authenticate using the SDK like so: